MarlonTancredo/viewer-artwork/README.md

 ## API:

--   This project consume data from `Cleveland Art API` to render the cards and components.
+-   This project consume data from a FREE API called `Cleveland Art API` to render the cards and components.
 -   Link to the api documentation used to build this project: [Cleveland Art documentation](https://openaccess-api.clevelandart.org/)

 Api request example: